simboonlong/modal.js/README.md

 ## Customizing
 `modal.js` is used in conjunction with `animate.css` by Daniel Eden.
-To use various animations on the modalbox, simply change the option for `animation_type` accordingly:
+To use various animations on the modalbox, simply change the option for `animationType` and `animationTime` accordingly:

 ```
 var options = {
-	animation_type: 'fadeIn', // animate.css by Daniel Eden
+    animationType: 'fadeIn', // animate.css by Daniel Eden
-	animation_time: 500 // HAS TO BE the same timing as animate.css
+    animationTime: 500 // will set and overwrite css timing in animate.css
-}
+};

 ```

-`animation_time` has to be the same timing as what is indicated in the `animate.css` stylesheet.
-Do change accordingly to your needs.

 view animate.css docs at this link http://daneden.github.io/animate.css/

-## Known issues
+## Issues
-1. In IE, after switching images by navigating arrows, background overlay gets re-animated again causing a "flash".
+1. Not tested in IE yet.

 ## License